Troulax/AvatarAR/README.md

 This project is developed **step by step**,
 and each stage should be tested on a real device before moving forward.

+---

+## Developers

+This project is developed by Yaşar Düzgün, Arda Ali Altıncı, Yüşa Emir Metin, Mert Kocuğlu for within the scope of ADA_410 course.